brunogabriel/pokedex-flutter/README.md

 # pokedex-flutter

 A Poc project to validate Flutter concepts using [Pokedex API](https://pokeapi.co/).
-This project works on Android and iOS Platform by pagging Pokedex API and show us all Pokémons.
+This project works on Android and iOS platforms by pagging Pokedex API and show us all Pokémons.

+## IMPORTANT

+First of all, it's a not official Pokémon project.
+The Pokémon trademark has their copyrights.
+Thanks Nintendo/Creatures Inc./GAME FREAK inc. TM, for this amazing series.
+Thank too for the arts used in Onboarding, Pokedex API etc. This is just for **studying** and help developers to practice Flutter skills.

 ## Architecture